eshapriyanka/BudgetWise-AI-based-Expense-Forecasting-Tool/Documentation.md

 ### Milestone 2: Weeks 3-4 - Data Processing, Analysis & Visualization
-This milestone focused on adding intelligence through automatic categorization and providing users with insights through reports and charts.
+This milestone integrated Natural Language Processing (NLP) for categorization and provided data analysis capabilities.
 #### Module 2: Transaction Categorization & Basic Reporting

   * Automated Transaction Categorization:
-       *  Requirement: Implement a rule-based system for automatic categorization based on descriptions, allowing overrides.
+       *  Requirement: Implement a rule-based or simple NLP system using NLTK for automatic categorization.
        * Implementation:
+           * NLTK Setup: The application imports the nltk library and ensures the necessary data packages (stopwords corpus and punkt tokenizer) are downloaded.
+English stopwords are loaded into a set for efficient filtering.
-           * Keyword Dictionary: A comprehensive Python dictionary (CATEGORIES_KEYWORDS) maps predefined category names to lists of relevant keywords.
-This serves as the rule-set.
+           * Keyword Dictionary: The CATEGORIES_KEYWORDS dictionary is maintained, mapping category names to sets of relevant single keywords (optimized for token matching).
+           * categorize_transaction_nltk Function: This core function performs categorization:
+             * It takes the description and trans_type.
+             * Tokenization: The description is converted to lowercase and split into individual words (tokens) using nltk.word_tokenize.
+             * Filtering: Punctuation and common English words (stopwords from nltk.corpus.stopwords) are removed, leaving only potentially meaningful keywords.
-           * Manual Entry Categorization: The categorize_transaction function iterates through the keyword dictionary for manually added transactions, assigning the first category whose keywords match the transaction description (case-insensitive).
-Income transactions are handled separately.
+             * Keyword Matching: The remaining tokens are compared against the keyword sets defined in CATEGORIES_KEYWORDS.
+Set intersection (isdisjoint) is used for efficient matching.
+The first category whose keyword set overlaps with the transaction's tokens is assigned.
+Income transactions are handled as a special case.
+If no keywords match, the category defaults to 'Other'.
-           * CSV Upload Categorization: The process_uploaded_data function implements a vectorized approach for efficiency with large files:
-               * It first standardizes column names and handles date/amount/type processing.
-               * It prioritizes categorization based on keywords found in the 'description' column for rows that have a non-blank description.
-               * For rows where the 'description' was originally blank, it falls back to using the 'category' value provided in the uploaded CSV file (if available and valid).
-This ensures data from pre-categorized files is respected when no description is present.
-               * It populates blank 'description' fields based on the final determined category (e.g., "Uploaded: Groceries") for better clarity in the editor.
+           * Application:
+              * This NLTK function is called when a user submits a manual transaction via the form.
+              * For CSV uploads, the process_uploaded_data function uses Pandas' df.apply() method to execute categorize_transaction_nltk on each row of the uploaded data, processing the 'description' and 'Type' columns.
+Note: This row-by-row NLTK application is less performant on large files than pure Pandas string methods but fulfills the NLTK requirement.
+              * A fallback mechanism uses the original category from the CSV if the NLTK process results in 'Other' and the original description was blank.
+Blank descriptions are also filled post-categorization (e.g., "Uploaded: Dining").
-          * Manual Override: While not a separate button, the "Manage Transactions" table (st.data_editor) allows users to directly edit the 'Category' field (using a dropdown populated from CATEGORIES_KEYWORDS), effectively providing manual override capability.
+           * Manual Override: The st.data_editor in the "Manage Transactions" section allows users to manually change the category assigned by NLTK using a dropdown, providing the override capability.
   * Spending Summary Reports & Analysis:
-   * Requirement: Generate reports on spending per category, monthly summaries, and income vs. expenses using Pandas.
+    * Requirement: Generate reports on spending, monthly summaries, and income vs. expenses using Pandas.
     * Implementation:
-        * Data Preparation: The core st.session_state.transactions list is converted into a Pandas DataFrame (df) at the start of the analysis section.
-Dates are converted to datetime objects.
-An expenses_df is created by filtering df for 'Expense' types.
+      * Data Preparation: Creates Pandas DataFrames (df, expenses_df) from st.session_state.transactions.
+Dates are converted/validated.
-        * Income vs. Expense: Total income and expense are calculated using Pandas .sum() on the filtered DataFrame.
-Net savings is derived, and these three key figures are displayed prominently using st.metric.
+      * Income vs. Expense: Calculates totals and net savings, displayed using st.metric.
-        * Monthly Spending (All Time): Pandas resample('ME') (Month End) is used on the expenses_df (with 'Date' as the index) to calculate the total expense for each month across all years.
-This is displayed as a time-series line chart using st.line_chart.
+      * Monthly Spending (All Time): Uses Pandas resample('ME') to aggregate total monthly expenses, displayed with st.line_chart.
-        * Monthly Breakdown (By Year): To handle potentially long time spans without creating excessively wide tables:
-            * The 'Year' is extracted from the 'Date'.
-            * A st.selectbox allows the user to choose a specific year.
-            * The expenses_df is filtered for the selected year.
-            * A Pandas pivot_table is created using this filtered data, showing categories as rows, months (YYYY-MM) as columns, and the sum of amounts as values.
-This table is displayed using st.dataframe.
+      * Monthly Breakdown (By Year): Includes a st.selectbox for year selection.
+Filters the data for the chosen year and displays a pivot_table (categories vs. months) using st.dataframe.
-* Initial Dashboard View:
+  * Dashboard View:
-   * Requirement: Enhance UI with summaries and charts (Pie/Bar) using Matplotlib/Seaborn.
     * Implementation:
-      * Layout: st.columns is used to arrange metrics and charts side-by-side.
+      * Uses st.columns for layout.
-      * Pie Chart:
+      * Pie Chart: Generated using Matplotlib/Seaborn showing category spending percentages (small slices grouped).
+Displayed via st.pyplot.
-         * Expenses are grouped by category using Pandas groupby().
-         * Small categories (e.g., <2% of total) are aggregated into an 'Other' slice for clarity.
-         * Matplotlib and Seaborn (plt.subplots, ax.pie, sns.color_palette) are used to generate the pie chart visualization.
-         * The chart is displayed in Streamlit using st.pyplot(fig).
-      * Bar Chart:
-         * The same grouped category spending data is used.
-         * Streamlit's native st.bar_chart provides an alternative, interactive view of spending per category.
+      * Bar Chart: Uses st.bar_chart for an alternative view of category spending totals.
-      * Dynamic Updates: All reports and charts automatically update whenever st.session_state.transactions changes (due to manual additions, uploads, or edits) because the DataFrame is recreated from this state on each script rerun.
+      * Dynamic Updates: Visualizations refresh automatically when transaction data changes.

 ### Milestone 3: Weeks 5-6
 #### Module 3: Forecasting Engine & Goal Setting